yanniey/Birkbeck-Principles-of-Programming-I/README.md

 # Principles of Programming I
-## Master of Data Science at Birkbeck, University of London
+## Master of Data Science at Birkbeck, University of London, 10/2018
-### 10/2018

 ### Course Format:
 * On campus: 1 hour of lecture and 2 hours of lab per week
-* Online: ~ 5 hours of coding coursework on websites & assignments
+* Online: ~ 5 hours of coding coursework & assignments
+* Exam: 1 hour practical exam(open-book, solution written on computer) + 1 hour written exam (closed-book, solution written on paper)

 ### Syllabus
   1. Just Enough Python to Get Started